Alvarez homers again, Astros top Mariners 4-2, lead ALDS 2-0 - WHIZ News

 The Mariners will head back to Seattle for Game 3 Saturday in a huge hole in the best-of-five series as they host their first playoff game in 21 years.

-The slugger who’s been criticized for poor defense in the past has been making big plays in left field, too.

 Alvarez grabbed a sharp liner hit by Eugenio Suarez to end the seventh.
-In Game 1, he fielded a single by Suarez in the fourth and threw a perfect strike to Maldonado, who tagged out France at the plate.
+In the opener, he fielded a single by Suarez in the fourth and threw a perfect strike to Maldonado, who tagged out France at the plate.

 Castillo yielded five hits and three runs with seven strikeouts in seven innings.